SFDO-Tooling/Metecho/docs/metecho-how-to.md

   - Name the Task.
   - The name can be a brief description of the work.
   - Use the optional description section for more detail, if needed.
-  - Use the recommended dev org type unless you know of a specific reason to use a different one.
+  - Use the recommended `dev` Org Type unless you know of a specific reason to use a different one.
   - If you want to create a single Task, select `Create` to save and navigate to your new Task.
-  - If you want to create this Task, plus additional Tasks, select `Create & New`.
+  - If you want to create this Task and then create additional Tasks, select `Create & New`.

     ![create tasks modal with create, create & new options](/docs/create-task-modal.jpg?raw=true)